 Collateral ratios are as follows: repurchase agreements at 102%.

-Annual financial audit reports from the Illinois Auditor General provide participants with assurance in the safety and soundness of The Illinois Funds.
+Annual financial audit reports from the Office of the Illinois Auditor General provide participants with independent assurance in the safety and soundness of The Illinois Funds.
 Click here to access recent Illinois Funds audit reports.